Approx. Time Difference

 On Fridays when there is a field trip, notify your host (well in advance) and they will prepare you a sack lunch for the day.
 If you go away for the weekend, your host will not provide you with food.
 Be sure to always let your host know if you are going to be late for a meal, if you are going to miss a meal, or if you are going to spend the evening out or the weekend away.

 Menus will be prepared according to the criteria of each host.
 It is in your best interest to become familiar with Spanish food and customs.
 Typical traditional Spanish dishes will be introduced frequently at meal times.
 UCEAP has asked the host families to be somewhat flexible in accommodating their meals to the tastes of American students, and they are aware that there may be initial difficulties in adapting to the Spanish diet.
 In the event that you, for whatever reason, follow a special diet (vegetarianism, religious practice, or a medical condition such as diabetes, etc.), the family will try to prepare dishes that conform to those dietary requirements.

 You are strongly encouraged to participate in the intercambios arranged by the Study Center.
+If you are in Córdoba for the fall semester, you will be put in touch with Spanish students who are studying English after you arrive.
+If you are in Córdoba for the spring semester, you will be put in touch with Spanish students via e-mail before arrival.
 The intercambios give both you and the Spanish students the chance to begin practicing language skills and building friendships.
 The intercambios will also give you the opportunity to ask Córdoba students about Spanish culture and everyday life for university students, either before you arrive or as you are settling into your new life in Spain.

 In addition, the Study Center arranges a number of other social and cultural activities during the semester, such as group excursions, hiking, and an end-of-term dinner party.